 Bake ’em up and serve with the feta tzatziki!
 We had ours with pita, sliced cucumber, and sliced red onion.
 Next time, I’m going to try my hand at making my own pita bread to serve with them.

-And, depending on how you eat them, this can be a pretty light meal, especially if you use low fat yogurt.
+And, depending on how you eat them, this can be a pretty light meal.
 I like having some stashed in the fridge for a quick and healthy lunch!

 - 2 tsp fresh chopped parsley

 - Juice of 1/2 lemon (about 1 tbsp)

 - 1 tbsp finely diced cucumber

 - 2 tsp parsley

 - 1/2 tsp black pepper